jrpotter/notebook/notes/binary/integer-encoding.md

 ## Overview

-Integers are typically encoded using either **unsigned encoding** or **two's complement**.
+Integers are typically encoded using either **unsigned encoding** or **two's-complement**.
 The following table highlights how the min and max of these encodings behave:

 Value    | $w = 8$ | $w = 16$ | $w = 32$
 -------- | ------- | -------- | ------------